 The National Trust & S.H.
 Ervin Gallery are situated on Observatory Hill the traditional land of the Gadigal people of the Eora nation.
 Historian Grace Karskens notes that “Tallawoladah, the rocky headland of Warrane (Sydney Cove), had massive outcrops of rugged sandstone, and was covered with dry sclerophyll forest of pink-trunked angophora, blackbutt, red bloodwood and Sydney peppermint.
 The Cadigal probably burnt the bushland here to keep the country open.
 Archaeological evidence shows that they lit cooking fires high on the slopes, and shared meals of barbecued fish and shellfish.
 Perhaps they used the highest places for ceremonies and rituals.
 Down below, Cadigal women fished the waters of Warrane in bark canoes.”¹

-Observatory Hill would have been an original contact site between the settlers and Indigenous people.
-However there is little evidence of Aboriginal occupation today.
+Observatory Hill would have been an original contact site between the settlers and Indigenous people however there is little evidence of Aboriginal occupation today.
 There may be sub-surface evidence, although this is likely to have been disturbed by more than 200 years of European settlement.
 As the highest point in Sydney it was likely to have been a popular lookout for Aboriginal people.

 Aboriginal occupation of the area continued after European settlement from evidence of an Aboriginal camp-site at Moore’s Wharf, Millers Point, with traditional implements and European objects uncovered.
 A midden site exists between The Rocks and Millers Point in present day Barangaroo.
-Another site at Dawes Point of rock engravings of a shark and man were destroyed with destruction of the Harbour Bridge.
+Another site at Dawes Point of rock engravings of a shark and man were destroyed with construction of the Harbour Bridge.

 ¹Grace Karskens in The Dictionary of Sydney online